Correspondence: Vitamin MePA

 The immune system is meant to identify and remove foreign substances from the body---to deactivate disease-causing invaders.
 Autoimmune diseases result from the immune system's identification process breaking down, so that normal, healthy body tissue is identified as foreign and then is attacked by the immune system.

-A possible explanation of my apparent cure of CIDP may be that the body possess multiple biochemical pathways of correctly identifying native body tissue.
+A possible explanation of my apparent cure of CIDP may be that the body possesses multiple biochemical pathways for correctly identifying native body tissue.
 Suppose, for example, that the body possesses two independent biochemical pathways for properly identifying native myelin.
 Then, if one pathway breaks down, the body can still rely on the other pathway, and no CIDP will develop.
 Now suppose that one of these two (hypothetical) independent pathways of identifying native myelin depends on vitamin MePA to function.
 Then it will be broken in people not supplementing MePA.
 If the other independent pathway breaks for some reason, then CIDP will develop, since both pathways will then be broken.
 Supplementation with MePA then has potential to rapidly cure CIDP by allowing the MePA-dependent identification pathway to begin to function.

 This illustrates one way in which supplementation with vitamin MePA might rapidly cure a disease.